President Trump: 'We Have To Do Something' About Violent Video Games, Movies - Slashdot

 Doesn't sound like it's a problem for Washington.
 Kinda the opposite.

-Re:Lazy cops and FBI (Score:4, Informative)
+Re:Lazy cops and FBI (Score:5, Informative)

+The problem wit solid scientific results is that they universally say this effect does not exist or that there is an effect to the contrary (people pouring their aggression into a game and being less aggressive as a result), and that does not fit the political narrative (vulgo: "lie") they want to promote.
+Otherwise it would become very obvious that they are actively and fully knowing do nothing about the problem.

 Re: (Score:2)